SM0311/tuberculosis-detection-through-xray/README.md

 # Tuberculosis Detection Through XRay
-This is an Omdena project for Pune India local chapter - Early Detection of Tuberculosis

 ## Overview
-This repository contains a deep learning model built using Keras to classify chest X-ray images as either "TB Positive" or "TB Negative."
-The model utilizes a pre-trained ResNet50 architecture for feature extraction and is fine-tuned on a custom dataset.

-## Dataset
-The dataset consists of:
-- **TB Images**: 800 images labeled as positive for tuberculosis.
-- **Non-TB Images**: 3800 images labeled as negative for tuberculosis.

-### Data Splitting
-The dataset is divided into:
-- **Training Set**: 70% of the data
-- **Validation Set**: 20% of the data
-- **Test Set**: 10% of the data

-### Directory Structure
-The data is organized into the following directory structure:
-ChatGPT

-Here's the README content formatted in Markdown for your file:

-# TB Classification Model README

-## Overview
+This is an Omdena project for Pune India local chapter - Early Detection of Tuberculosis.

 This repository contains a deep learning model built using TensorFlow and Keras to classify chest X-ray images as either "TB Positive" or "TB Negative."
 The model utilizes a pre-trained ResNet50 architecture for feature extraction and is fine-tuned on a custom dataset.

 ## Dataset